AWinterman/simple-scuttle/README.md

 ###`Gossip.set(key, value) -> Boolean`###

-This method applies a local delta, simply setting the given key to the given value in the local instance, and tacking on the appropriate `version` number and `source_id`.
+This method applies a local update, simply setting the given key to the given value in the local instance, and tacking on the appropriate `version` number and `source_id`.
 It's return value indicates whether the underlying stream has hit its high water mark.
 If the return value is `false`, do not write until